juanifioren/django-oidc-provider/example/README.md

 $ docker run -p 8000:8000 --name django-oidc-provider-app django-oidc-provider
 ```

 Go to http://localhost:8000/ and create your Client.
+Use `admin:admin` to login.

 ## Install package for development

-After you run `pip install -r requirements.txt`.
 ```bash
 # Remove pypi package.
 $ pip uninstall django-oidc-provider